Harsh-Jindal01/Python-Stuff/README.md

 # Python-Stuff
 Here is my Python Course
-Here is all the code & exercises which I learned in my python course
+& all the code & exercises which I learned in my python course